biirdy/openflow-bandwidth/README.md

 <br> Returns a single B/s value.

 <br><b> report_switch_ports </b>
-Reports the throughput of all ports on a specific switch.
+<br>Reports the throughput of all ports on a specific switch.

 <br><b> report_switch_flows - <b> Not implemented </b>
 Reports the througput of all flows on a specific switch.